-The 2016 Rewrite to Illinois custody laws provided a radical change in Illinois law that we often overlook.
-Yes, we all know of the terms “parenting time” and parental decision-making.
-But how the Rewrite changed the law is based upon the expansive definition of caretaking functions.
+The 2016 rewrite of Illinois’s custody laws provided a radical change that we often overlook.
+Yes, we know the terms “parenting time” and parental decision-making.
+But lawyers often overlook how the Rewrite changed the law based on the expansive definition of caretaking functions.

-One way to look at the expansive vision of caretaking functions is to change from the paradigm being co-parenting to being parallel parenting plans.
-We expect co-parents to work together involving issues addressing their minor children.
+View the expansive vision of caretaking functions as a shift from a co-parenting to a parallel parenting paradigm.
+We expect co-parents to work together to address issues involving their minor children.
 With a parallel parenting plan, the parents don’t try to micromanage what occurs during the other parent’s parenting time.
-The focus is upon being a great parent on your own parenting time and communication in a limited but respectful manner.
+Focus on being a great parent during your own parenting time and communication in a limited but respectful way.

 - Satisfying a child’s nutritional needs; managing a child’s bedtime and wake-up routines; caring for a child when the child is sick or injured; being attentive to a child’s personal hygiene needs, including washing, grooming, and dressing; playing with a child and ensuring the child attends scheduled extracurricular activities; protecting a child’s physical safety; and providing transportation for a child;